My Early Computer Days (pre DOS)

 My monitor was a Sony TV which had a CGA computer interface.
 This became obsolete on future computers which supported EGA graphics, and then eventually the current standard of VGA.

-I later traded this system for an equivalent desktop Zenith system.
+I later traded this system to to my son for an equivalent desktop Zenith system.
 We each got the form facter we preferred.

 From this point I progressed through a series of ever more powerful DOS based systems, then into the Windows based systems.